Traverse City Pit Spitters: 2019 inaugural season

+2020 pod season and temporary teams

+In 2020, due to COVID-19 pandemic restrictions, the Northwoods League set up regional pod divisions that included temporary teams.
+The Pit Spitters created the Great Lakes Resorters and Northern Michigan Dune Bears, with the three teams competing against each other in the Michigan North Division, as well as competition with Kalamazoo and Battle Creek in a greater "Michigan Pod."
+The Pit Spitters won the division before falling to the temporary Kalamazoo Mac Daddies in the pod championship.
+The Resorters and Dune Bears were dissolved after the 2020 season.

 2021 championship season

 The Pit Spitters won their second Northwoods League championship in 2021.
 The team finished first in the Great Lakes East division in the first half with a record of 21–15 (.583), edging the Kenosha Kingfish by 1 game, guaranteeing a place in the playoffs.
 Traverse City would finish second in the 2nd half, 21–14 (.600), 3.5 games behind the Kokomo Jackrabbits.

 Kokomo had home-field advantage for the opening best-of-three series with the better overall record, but Traverse City took the series 2–1 (9–2, 0–3, 9–6), scoring 3 runs in the 9th inning of the deciding game in Kokomo to take the series, with SS Christian Faust (Grand Valley State) singling in DH Michael Styges (Oakland University) to break the deadlock in the top of the 9th inning, and closer John Beuckelaere (Madonna University) securing the lead in the bottom of the inning for the series win.

 Traverse City then defeated the Madison Mallards 6–2 at home in a single-game elimination behind a complete-game pitching performance by Joe Horoszko (Wittenberg University), advancing to the Northwoods League championship game.
 The Spitters faced the St. Cloud Rox on the road, winning the championship 9–3 with the strong pitching of Northwoods League Pitcher of the Year Cam Schuelke (Florida Gulf Coast University) and a home-run from Mario Camilletti (Central Michigan) making the difference.

 The team was led on the season by 2B Camilletti (.312 BA, 34 RBI, 14 SB), OF Tito Flores (Michigan) (.295 BA, 41 RBI, 13 SB), and Northwoods League all-stars 1B Chris Monroe (Illinois-Springfield) (.303 BA, 7 HR, 59 RBI) and pitcher Schuelke (4–0, 0.68 ERA).